DeepLearningDTU/02456-deep-learning/README.md

 ![Running image](files/run_docker.png?raw=true)

 #### Using GPU
-If you have a computer with a **GPU** which can run **CUDA** you will want to use your GPU as much as possible.
+If you have a computer with a GPU which can run **CUDA** you will want to use your GPU rather than your CPU.
 This makes things a bit more complicated, but you will surely be up for the task.
 First of all, you have to [check whether there is a driver for your GPU](https://developer.nvidia.com/cuda-gpus).
 Then you will want to follow the instructions on installing **CUDA** and **CUDNN** on your operating system.
 With this in place you need to install  [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)  in order to be able to access the GPU from the virtual machine.

 There can be quite a few complications along the way to get to this far.
 But once here it is very simple.
-All you have to do is to use the **Dockerfile.gpu** from our repository and follow the general instructions above replacing the normal `docker` command with `nvidia-docker`.
+All you have to do is to use the `Dockerfile.gpu` from our repository instead of the `Dockerfile.cpu` and follow the general instructions above replacing the normal `docker` command with `nvidia-docker`.

 So building a Docker image becomes: